 Efforts to restore the Anacostia watershed began nearly three decades ago.
-Since that time, local, state, and federal government agencies, as well as environmental organizations and dedicated private citizens have contributed significant resources toward re-establishing as much of the original ecosystem as possible.
+Since that time, local, state, and federal government agencies, as well as environmental organizations, dedicated private citizens and the utilities have contributed significant resources toward re-establishing as much of the original ecosystem as possible.

 In 2006, the Anacostia Watershed Restoration Partnership (AWRP) was formed.
 The AWRP is a regional, multi-jurisdictional consortium dedicated to restoring and protecting the Anacostia River.
 The Metropolitan Washington Council of Governments (COG) serves as the administrative home of the AWRP, taking responsibility for facilitating meetings, activities, and information sharing among members of the Anacostia Watershed Restoration Partnership.
 For more information about the AWRP, please visit www.anacostia.net.